VincentQQu/manga_text_bubble_detect_translate/README.md

 # manga_text_bubble_detect_translate
-This is a repository for a deep learning model that can detect text bubble in manga and feed it into a translator.
+This is a repository for a deep learning model that can detect text bubbles in manga and feed them into a translator.